Faxraddin/Faxraddin/README.md

 Framework: Next.js for server-rendered React applications How to Reach Me

-You can reach out to me via email at your_email@example.com or connect with me on LinkedIn.
+You can reach out to me via email at reydivonay@gmail.com or connect with me on LinkedIn.

 Fun Fact

-⚡ Fun fact: I love to explore new hiking trails and enjoy photography as a hobby.
+⚡ Fun fact: I love to read classic books and enjoy sport.

 Thanks for stopping by!
 Feel free to explore my repositories and reach out if you'd like to collaborate or have any questions. 😊